Deepakgthomas/benchmarking_rlmut/Taxonomy Section/README.md

 1. Final_Labeling.csv - This contains the final dataset of StackExchange and GitHub posts that were used to build the taxonomy.

 2. line_numbers.csv - This file contains the relevant excerpts from each post.
-These excertps were largely contributed to the label assigned to the post.
+These excerpts largely contributed to the label assigned to the post.

 3. Label_Description.csv - This file contains the descriptions of the labels created by the labellers.
 We also used some labels from [1].